 Sexual Offender Community Notifications

 Pursuant to an amendment to New York State’s Megan Law signed by Governor Pataki on March 11, 2002, New York State University Police Departments will receive direct notifications from the New York State Division of Criminal Services if a registered sexual offender enrolls at or is employed at our institution.
-Such information will be available at the University Police Department, documented on strategically located postings throughout the campus, and identified on e-mail alerts to the College community.
+Such information will be available at the University Police Department, documented on strategically located postings throughout the campus, and identified on e-mail alerts to the campus community.
 This information is also available at the following New York State web site: http://www.criminaljustice.ny.gov/ subdirectory for Level 3 Sex Offenders.

 Policy on Mandatory Reporting and Prevention of Child Sexual Abuse